Nosen92/maskin-flipdot/README.md

 This will start the program and begin controlling the flipdot displays.

+The mobitec.py file contains a class that handles all communication using the mobitec protocol.

+See [protocol.md](protocol.md) documentation for more info about the mobitec protocol.

 ## Contributing

 If you would like to contribute to this project, please open an issue or submit a pull request on GitHub.